 Later, due to an individual’s threat, which causes our first Facebook page terminated (evidence email from Facebook administrator), we were ‘forced’ to also gain propriety right and ownership to the name Singapore Urban Explorers [Business No: 53179809K].

 Both business names were now legally owned by Mr Harsadi Majid (Pen name: Azyure D. Hikari) thus only the name Urban Explorers of Singapore will be in operation, which are noticeable on Facebook however the name Singapore Urban Explorers will not be left unattended.

-The decision to change reflects new focus and direction to stimulate interest, professionally creating an awareness in urban exploration of Singapore, as well as empathizing on the genuine art of urban exploration, which was greatly diluted by another since 2002.
+The decision to change reflects new focus and direction to stimulate interest, as well as empathizing on the genuine art of urban explorer, which was greatly diluted by another since 2002.

 Our interactive Facebook page were for reader and supporters to interact with our activities, shared histories and golden memories from the old good Singapore.